 Looking for a way to create a front end media library for your WordPress site that your visitors can browse?
 You've come to the right place!

 While the core WordPress Media Library does a solid job of organizing files in your dashboard, sometimes you might want those files to be accessible to your website visitors as well.

-- Large numbers of files (especially images).
-For example, you might need to display more images than a gallery can handle.
+- Large numbers of files (especially images) For example, you might need to display more images than a gallery can handle.
 In this case, a front end media library with search, filter, and sort options will be more user-friendly.

-- Non-image files.
-If you need to display files like PDFs or audio files, a front end media library provides an easy way to make those files accessible.
+- Non-image files If you need to display files like PDFs or audio files, a front end media library provides an easy way to make those files accessible.
 You can even use it to create a document library.

 In this article, we'll show you how to create a front end media library in WordPress using the Posts Table Pro plugin.
 By the end of this post, you'll be able to create a front end media library with optional features like pagination, AJAX search, lazy loading, sort/filtering, and more.